ImpedanCEI/wakis/.github/ISSUE_TEMPLATE/feature-request.md

 assignees: elenafuengar

 ---
+## Feature request 💡
+Suggest an idea that should be implemented in Wakis ⚙️💖

 **🧩 Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of the underlying problem or limitation.